-There’s no getting around the truth–this easy, crockpot French Dip Sandwich recipe is absolutely mouthwatering!
-Perfect to make on busy nights or for a group.
+There’s no getting around the truth–this easy Crockpot French Dip Sandwich recipe is absolutely mouthwatering!
+Perfect for busy nights or to serve to groups.
 As always, we’ll show you how to prep this meal ahead for the freezer, too.

 Gather up the following ingredients for this simple dump-and-go meal…

-- Low-sodium soy sauce (For gluten-free: Use coconut aminos or GF Tamari soy sauce.)
+- Soy sauce – For gluten-free use coconut aminos or GF Tamari soy sauce.

 Let’s walk through how to make this French Dip Sandwich recipe together…